AdhityaA001/leetCode/README.md

 Given a string s, return the longest palindromic substring in s.

+## 4. Zigzag Conversion

+The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

+P   A   H   N
+A P L S I I G
+Y   I   R
+And then read line by line: "PAHNAPLSIIGYIR"

+Write the code that will take a string and make this conversion given a number of rows

 # Hard:

 ## 1. Median of Two Sorted Arrays